melihovv/laravel-package-generator/README.md

 This command will:

 * Create `packages/melihovv/some-awesome-package` folder
-* Register package auto loading in app composer.json
+* Register package in app composer.json
 * Copy package skeleton from skeleton folder to created folder (you can provide your custom skeleton path in config)
 * Run `composer dump-autoload`